 Sort Out Any Legal Processes

 The legal process of moving is also something that’s worth factoring in.
 You’ve got to consider whether you’ll need any visas or other important documents that will allow you to live and work over in that country on a permanent basis.
 The k3 spouse visa is something you’ll need if you want to move to America, for example.
+For moving to Canada you will need another type of visa, such as a visa for a common law partner in Canada if your spouse is a Canadian citizen.
 Every country is going to be different, and so it’s good to consider all the relevant legal procedures.

 Learn The Language If Needed